meom-group/eophis/docs/source/usage.rst

 * ``grids`` are the Grids that will be partionned by OASIS and on which fields could be exchanged
 * ``exchs`` is a list of parameters that described how the fields should be exchanged

-In the previous section, we defined the Grid on which we wish to perform the coupling with "Fake Earth", let's use it in Tunnel:
+In the previous section, we defined the Grid on which we wish to perform the coupling with Fake Earth, let's use it in Tunnel:

 ::

-    from eophis import Grids
+    from eophis import Domains

     tunnel_args = { 'label' : 'TO_EARTH', \
-                    'grids' : { 'eORCA05' : Grids.eORCA05 }, \
+                    'grids' : { 'demo' : Domains.demo }, \
                     'exchs' : [ {} ]
                   }

-Now, the Tunnel will be able to configure communications of fields discretized on the ``eORCA05`` Grid.
+Now, the Tunnel will be able to configure communications of fields discretized on the ``demo`` Grid.

 .. note:: More than one Grid may be associated to the Tunnel.